(Eucrite in MetBul 106)

 In a manner similar to that employed for the chondrite groups, eucrites have been petrologically divided into a metamorphic sequence comprising seven types (after Takeda and Graham, 1991; Yamaguchi et al., 1996).
 Serra Pelada has features consistent with a high thermal equilibration to type 5:

-Type 5homogenous host composition with readily resolvable exsolved pigeonite lamellae; pigeonites extensively clouded by reheating; mesostasis glass recrystallized or absent (e.g., Juvinas, Sioux County, Lakangaon)
+Type 5homogeneous host composition with readily resolvable exsolved pigeonite lamellae; pigeonites extensively clouded by reheating; mesostasis glass recrystallized or absent (e.g., Juvinas, Sioux County, Lakangaon)

 In addition, a combination of thermal- and shock-metamorphism and metasomatism has produced a variety of secondary alteration features in the meteorite which were studied by J. Roszjar (2019).
-Such features that have been observed include augite exsolution in pigeonite, pigeonite replacement by augite, phosphate replacement, intergrown chromite and ilmenite, zircon exsolution in ilmenite, zircon rims on silicate clasts, and Fe-rich olivine veinlets in pyroxene grains.
+Such features include augite exsolution in pigeonite, pigeonite replacement by augite, phosphate replacement, intergrown chromite and ilmenite, zircon exsolution in ilmenite, zircon rims on silicate clasts, and Fe-rich olivine veinlets in pyroxene grains.
+Other secondary minerals were identified by Roque et al. (2021) and Nascimento-Dias et al. (2021) employing Raman spectroscopy and X-ray diffraction techniques.
+These include coesite, hematite, magnetite, wustite, ferrosilite, and goethite, which, along with the presence of augite grains, may attest to a hydrothermal alteration stage and the presence of water on the Serra Pelada parent body.

 A plot of the Fe/Mn ratio in silicates has proven to be a useful tool in distinguishing the source parent bodies among different meteorites.
-It was established by Zucolotto et al. (2018) that Serra Pelada has a slope value (0.03115) which is similar to that for the HEDs (0.0336).
-In addition, utilizing a coupled Fe/Mn vs. Fe/Mg diagram they demonstrated that Serra Pelada plots in the field for basaltic eucrites, in particular overlapping the low-Ca pyroxenes of the anomalous eucrite Emmaville (see diagrams below).
+It was established by Zucolotto et al. (2018) that Serra Pelada has a slope value (0.03115) that is similar to the HEDs (0.0336).
+Utilizing a coupled Fe/Mn vs. Fe/Mg diagram, they demonstrated that Serra Pelada plots in the field for basaltic eucrites, in particular overlapping the low-Ca pyroxenes of the anomalous eucrite Emmaville (see diagrams below).
 Zucolotto et al. (2018) also noted that Serra Pelada has a lower TiO2 wt% than the other noncumulate eucrites.

 Fe vs. Mn Diagram (atoms per formula unit)